H-H-bin/gunyah-hypervisor/docs/api/gunyah_api.md

 ERROR_NOMEM – the operation failed due to memory allocation error.

-ERROR_VIRQ_BOUND – the specified hardware IRQ is already bound to a VIRQ number.
+ERROR_VIRQ_BOUND – the specified VIRQ number is already bound to a source.

 ERROR_BUSY – the specified VIRQ number is already bound to a source.